lasya075/ChatbotGDG/README.md

 #How it Works

 1.Vector Store Creation
--Problem statements, editorials, and metadata are loaded -Text is embedded using CodeBERT
+- Problem statements, editorials, and metadata are loaded
+- Text is embedded using CodeBERT
--FAISS index is created for efficient similarity search
+- FAISS index is created for efficient similarity search

 2.Query Handling
--User query is embedded using CodeBERT
+- User query is embedded using CodeBERT
--FAISS retrieves relevant documents
+- FAISS retrieves relevant documents
--Retrieved context + user query passed to Flan-T5 LLM -LLM generates a conversational, context-aware response
+- Retrieved context + user query passed to Flan-T5 LLM
+- LLM generates a conversational, context-aware response

 3.Conversation Memory
--Chat history is maintained using LangChain's ConversationBufferMemory -Supports multi-turn conversations with contextual continuity
+- Chat history is maintained using LangChain's ConversationBufferMemory
+- Supports multi-turn conversations with contextual continuity

 ---

 #Limitations

--LLM Size: Flan-T5 Base is a small model; for complex reasoning or explanations, larger LLMs are recommended -Data Dependence: The quality of chatbot answers depends heavily on the provided problem/editorial data
+- LLM Size: Flan-T5 Base is a small model; for complex reasoning or explanations, larger LLMs are recommended
+- Data Dependence: The quality of chatbot answers depends heavily on the provided problem/editorial data